 We do not exaggerate when we mention Astolfo Funes as one of the most prominent representatives of national resurgence.

 Funes assumed if their condition complex contemporary painter and unreservedly exposes its iconography filled with humor, irony, sensuality and perhaps tearing.
 The artist enjoys shocks chromatic contrasts sponsoring risky with predominantly yellow, pink, fuchsia and blue.
-It also favors the incorporation of pigment textures in her pieces, creating surfaces that accentuate pasty expressive forcefulness of his paintings.
+It also favors the incorporation of pigment textures in her pieces, creating surfaces that accentuate pasty expressive forcefulness of his painting

 The space becomes equally expressive Funes.
 Gone are the conventional representation of the depth, since the artist works in the manner of children, in a single plane, and only zooming or shrinking-Gigantification-of figures help us to establish a better understanding of certain plans and the scene depicted.